 Before I was a physical therapist, CHEK professional/personal trainer, or sexuality professional, I was a yoga instructor and reiki practitioner, both are spiritual, body- based and energy-based mindfulness techniques that were, and are, personally life-altering.
 Already an empath, over the years of practice, I have become a kinder, more communicative, self-aware, and connection (verses competition) driven.
 Yoga and mindfulness have assisted me feeling at home in my own body by honoring the inherent wisdom of my embodiment as well as helping me feel more connected to others and have a higher quality of life overall.
 Now as a sexuality professional (counselor and educator), I am combining the techniques of yoga and mindfulness through the lens of intentional sensuality to assist clients with their own goals and journeys of physical, spiritual, social, and sexual well-being.

-If you are interested in joining us for class, please see the Events tab for a summary of upcoming dates/times, plus payment information.
-More information can also be found under Facebook events for my business page and in our Meetup group.
+If you are interested in joining us for class, please see the Upcoming Events tab on the main menu or my EventBrite page for a summary of upcoming dates/times, plus payment information.

 The above content is written by Dr. Allison Mitch, PT (DPT), RYT500, sexuality counselor and educator; copyright protected, please cite accordingly.
 The picture is from Pexels.